vendablefall/blog.leet.cloud/_posts/2018-06-26-Vagrant-to-deploy-ruby-on-rails-pt1.md

     echo "bundle install --path /projects/" >> ./project-setup.sh echo "bin/rails server" >> ./project-setup.sh

-Last but deffinatley not least iont his optional step we forward the port ruby is being broadcast on (3000 nativly) to port 1337 (as this is leet.cloud after all).
+Last but deffinatley not least, in this optional step we forward the port ruby is being broadcast on (3000 nativly) to port 1337 (as this is leet.cloud after all).

+    nano VagrantFile

 Add the following line to the VagrantFile:

     config.vm.network "forwarded_port", guest: 3000, host: 1337

-    nano VagrantFile

-Now to test that this is all working we simply type the following command from out /vagrant/ directory:
+Now to test this is all working, we simply type the following command from out /vagrant/ directory:

     cd /usr/vagrant/pebkac-demo/
     vagrant up

-You should be able to now open a web browser and navigate to localhost:1337 (or 3000 if you chose not to include the optional step) and hopefully you see the following:
+After waiting for a the image to build, you should be able to open a web browser and navigate to localhost:1337 (or 3000 if you chose not to include the optional step) and hopefully you see the following:

 [![]({{ site.url }}/assets/article_images/vagrant-ruby/rails_welcome.png)]({{ site.url }}/assets/article_images/vagrant-ruby/rails_welcome.png)